ezzing/3DLayout-documentation/3-Communication.md

     layout.getBuildingPosition(id, callback);

-Returns some building position info for a given building.id
+Returns building position info for a given building.id

 The data returned is: